seoYeongGH/ScheduleServer/README.md

 # ScheduleServer
 It is server for ScheduleApp.
 It is made using Servlet.
-Oracle SQL is also used to operate program.
+MySQL is used to operate program.